skydoves/landscapist/usecases.md

 # Who's using Landscapist?
-If your project uses Landscapist, let me know via creating a new issue! 🤗
+If your product uses landscapist, welcome to contribute by creating a pull request or let me know through other contacts! 🤗

 ## [Twitter for Android](https://user-images.githubusercontent.com/24237865/125583736-f0ffa76f-8f87-433b-a9fd-192231dc5e63.jpg)